 Families often ask about staff's availability to babysit after-hours in their home.
 Meriter Children's Center does not recommend or refer staff to families and is not liable for the conduct of those who enter into a private childcare arrangement.
-All communication about your child should be done using our child care app, as it pertains to your child and their care during the day at Meriter Children's Center.
-Private childcare arrangements and other communication should not be made while the staff member is working or using personal cell phones; please contact them during non-working hours.
+Private childcare arrangements should not be made while the staff member is working; please contact them during non-working hours.
 Staff telephone numbers are confidential; please do not share staff telephone numbers with other families.